emanuel2718/algocli/README.md

 - [ ] Make `-l` argument that shows a list of the algorithms sorted by complexities
 - [ ] Handle excesive long lines (i.e -b64 -java, -b64 -cpp)
 - [ ] Hanlde user input errors
+- [ ] Add autcompletion for algorithms?
+Could be neat!